 Sue and I drove to Rice Lake on Friday, as our self-isolation period came to an end with no signs of any symptoms.
 She remarked that with all the gloom and doom on the news the past week, she was surprised there weren’t any abandoned cars or dead bodies along the road.
 And indeed, we were able to visit our gym and get chai tea at our favorite coffee shop–drinking it in the car, parked down by the lake–and things seemed, well, somewhat normal, if a little less busy than usual.
 The zombie apocalypse had not arrived, after all.

 It was a terrible week on Wall Street, of course.
 Our financial adviser called and his advice for now was to avoid looking at our retirement accounts.
 They were very healthy going into this thing and he had every confidence that they would be healthy again, and I agree with him.
 The markets will rebound, everyone’s accounts will fill up again, food will be plentiful and people will be out at bars and restaurants like they always were.
 The ballparks will open, although nobody can say when.
 Major League Baseball will almost certainly not play a full 162-game season, and it’s looking more and more like the National Basketball Association and National Hockey League won’t get to play the final twenty percent of their schedules, maybe not even the playoffs.
 That’s especially disappointing for fans of teams like the NBA’s Milwaukee Bucks, who were having a terrific season, aiming to give us their first title in 49 years.
-Churches will put people in the pews again, but for now almost all churches, like ours, have suspended in-house services.
+Churches will put people in the pews again, but for now almost all churches have suspended in-house services.
 Many, like ours, are now offering virtual, on-line services.
 This morning, our own service at Long Lake Lutheran Church was a hit, according to the website analytics I see (I’m the church webmaster).

 Yes, it will all get back to normal.
 But when?
 That’s the question everyone wants answered, but which nobody can.